GLOSSARY OF TERMS

 of the major phenomena of our Universe.

-positive or negative charge, in which a process of aether annihilation by
+positive or negative charge, in which a radial pattern of aether excitation

 of nature.
+It is intermediated by the photon.
 Electromagnetic interactions hold electrons in atoms, hold atoms

 in molecules, and are important in all electronic devices.